Haredi Judaism: Manhattan

 Washington Heights, in northern Manhattan, is the historical home to German Jews, with Khal Adath Jeshurun and Yeshiva Rabbi Samson Raphael Hirsch.
-The presence of Yeshiva University attracts young people, many of whom remain in the area after graduation.

 Long Island

-The Yeshiva Sh'or Yoshuv, together with many synagogues in the Lawrence neighborhood and other Five Towns neighborhoods, such as Woodmere and Cedarhurst, have attracted many Haredi Jews.
+The Yeshiva Sh'or Yoshuv, together with many synagogues in the Lawrence neighborhood.
+Other Five Towns neighborhoods, such as Woodmere and Cedarhurst, have attracted many Haredi Jews.

 Hudson Valley

 The Hudson Valley, north of New York City, has the most rapidly growing Haredi communities, such as the Hasidic communities in Kiryas Joel of Satmar Hasidim, and New Square of the Skver.
 A vast community of Haredi Jews lives in the Monsey, New York, area.

 New Jersey

 There are significant Haredi communities in Lakewood (New Jersey), home to the largest non-Hasidic Lithuanian yeshiva in America, Beth Medrash Govoha.
-There are also sizable communities in Teaneck, Englewood, Mahwah, Passaic and Edison, where a branch of the Rabbi Jacob Joseph Yeshiva opened in 1982.
-There is also a community of Syrian Jews favorable to the Haredim in their midst in Deal, New Jersey.
+There are notable Haredi minorities in primarily Modern Orthodox communities such as Teaneck, Englewood, Mahwah, and Edison, where a branch of the Rabbi Jacob Joseph Yeshiva opened in 1982.
+Passaic has an integrated Haredi-lite and Modern Orthodox population.
+The Syrian Jews in the area of Deal, Long Branch, and Oakhurst.
+A small Haredi Kollel community exists in Manalapan as well.